-Although we will make every effort to contact you about any changes or cancellations to scheduled in-person teaching or online learning, we may not know about any cancellations until after the event.
-Please be aware that staff members are not obliged to tell the University in advance of their intention to strike.
+Although we will make every effort to contact you about any changes to or cancellations of scheduled in-person teaching or online learning, we may not know about any changes until after the event.
+Please be aware that staff members are not obliged to tell the University in advance of their intention to participate in the strike.

-Staff are not paid for the days on which they take strike action, and 100% of the pay withheld from staff who take action is moved to the Hardship Fund to provide more support for students.
+Staff are not paid for the days on which they take strike action, and 100% of the pay withheld from staff who take action is used to provide extra financial support for students.

 You can find the answers to frequently asked questions online or you can contact us directly via our live chat service, by phone, email or visiting us on campus at one of our help points.